 itself to the requirements of being a commodity player which demanded autocratic operational efficiency and control over how

 resources were allocated.

 Although DEC is now long gone, even readers who were too young to use computers at the time of its demise will find familiar

 truths in this book.
 As the old saying goes, the fish in the tank does not see the water it is in.
 Neither do we often see the

-often prohibit us from doing the right things, even when we can see them clearly.
-Sometimes culture is most easily visible in
+prohibit us from doing the right things, even when we can see them clearly.
+Sometimes culture is most easily visible in the things